-Cohort reports also let you operate segments, for example, the Retention of mobile users vs.desktop users.
+Cohort reports also let you operate segments, for example, the Retention of mobile users Vs.desktop users.
 Applying this segment engine to over this report enables you to create highly complex groups based not only on their time of visit but their behavior as well.

-There is an infinite number of questions we could ask, and that’s part of the problem with cohort analysis.
+There are an infinite number of questions we could ask, and that’s part of the problem with cohort analysis.
 One way of using the report is that demonstrated here, focusing on detecting inexplicable gaps between groups that on the surface should be identical.
 Sometimes, you do your homework and find out that there are external or internal factors that influence these numbers.
 Call it A/B testing on steroids.

 How to Blend Data Sources in Google Data Studio [updated 2022]